acbshields12/Patient-Engagement-Revenue-Analysis/README.md

 AI tools were used to assist in:

-* Generating and optimizing SQL queries
-* Writing advanced functions (RANK, LAG)
+* Created realistic synthetic dataset
 * Debugging errors in SQL and DAX
 * Structuring calculations for Power BI

-All outputs were validated and refined to ensure accuracy and reliability.
+All outputs were manually validated and refined to ensure accuracy and reliability.

 ---